Gealach Úr

 (Here is when prayers dedicated to the general welfare of the member body and the organization as a whole are given.
 You could say something like:)

 Ancient and noble Three of the Gael, of kin and contract, illustrious Patrons, Hosts, and Progenitors!
-Guide, preserve and inspire our tribe, uphold us into the world as we rekindle the blazing ancestral fires that shall illuminate the way to the future.
+Guide, preserve and inspire our people, uphold us into the world as we rekindle the blazing ancestral fires that shall illuminate the way to the future.
 In health, in honor, in courage, in wisdom, in justice, in truth, in generosity, we go forth into the light of day and onto the roads with your blessings upon us and with victory to be ours.

 Toast